-Contact Tips Pros Cons Suggestions to Consider Method Searching person should consider what found person will see on their page about them after contact is made.
-Only contact through Private Message, never through someone's wall or page.
-See information provided in this document under Letter.
-Probably the most likely method (other than phone) to get a quick response.
-Read receipts are often, although not always, provided. especially) so discretion is still important.
-If the message sender is not Facebook friends with the recipient, there is an extra step involved to accept a Private Message.
-If the recipient doesn't have the Messenger App, the message notice goes in the "other" mailbox and might person doesn't know if the found person got the message or not (even possibly if a read receipt indicates it was read).
+Contact Method Tips Pros Cons Suggestions to Consider Only contact through Private Message, never through someone's wall or page.
+See information provided in this document under Letter. the recipient, there is an extra step involved to accept a Private Message.
+If the recipient does not have the Message rotice goes in the "other" mailbox and might not be seen and the recipient will be unaware of the message. friends, and Facebook is not public with these policies.
+At times, Private Message is a great way to connect, and other times, the message remains unseen by the recipient.
 Intermediary This method is not recommended because in almost all cases, the searcher can make the best case for themselves.
 You know what is in your heart can express it authentically.
-If an intermediary must be used, it is recommended that it be someone who Knows the searcher very well, such as a priest, rabbi or close family member. not be seen.
+If an intermediary must be used, it is recommended that it be someone who Knows the searcher very well, such as a priest, rabbi or close family member.
 Searching person gives control of situation to someone else.
 It is easier to reject a third party than it is to reject a person who has a kinship relationship.
 If there is rejection, the searching person is forced to either deal with that or decide to reach out again him or her self, knowing that no contact has been requested.
 Searching person may have some disability which makes this option necessary.
 Sometimes this is viewed as an easy way out of a difficult conversation, but it can be the least effective approach.
 In person Don't do this, it is confrontational and risky.